JCumin/Brachylog/README.md

 If `A = [L:I:R]`, true if `Z` is the element of `L` at index `I` (0-based) and if `R` is the list `L` minus the element at index `I`.

-Works only on lists for the moment.
+Works on lists, numbers (WIP, the decimal dot is considered to be an element of the number), strings.

 ### `A p Z` - Permute